 Big home appliances definitely aren’t cheap, but they can last for a really long time if you take care of them and perform the proper maintenance at regular intervals.

 It’s really easy to forget about the things you use every day.
 Your refrigerator, dishwasher, laundry machines, and other appliances are such common parts of day-to-day life that many homeowners have this false sense of thinking where these appliances will just keep working all by themselves.
 But in reality, they need our help every now and then.

 Here are some of the biggest and most important appliances in your home, and some information on taking care of each of them so that they last as long as possible.

 Not every house is blessed with a dishwasher, but if you have one, make sure you’re taking care of it.
-First and foremost, clean out the filter at the bottom of the diswasher reguarly.
+First and foremost, clean out the filter at the bottom of the dishwasher regularly.
 It’s usually underneath the bottom sprayer and it catches any larger bits of food or other debris from getting lodged in the drain hose.
-Cleaning it perodically can ensure it never gets clogged.
+Cleaning it periodically can ensure it never gets clogged.

 Make sure that you don’t overload your dishwasher, too.
 If it’s stuffed with dishes all over the place, water may not be able to get to other dishes that need cleaned, and you’ll end up having to run it again or taking more time to clean the dishes by hand instead.